xstudios/socialappframework/docs/saf_page.md

 The SAF Page class provides easy access to Page data and all a Page's available connections as well as to the Page Access Token (only if the User is the Page admin).
 See API docs on a [Page](https://developers.facebook.com/docs/reference/api/page/).

-**It is important to note that the Page class is only available in Tab applications, unless you explicitly call `SAF_Config::setPageId('PAGE_ID')` before calling `SAF::instance()`.**
+**It is important to note that Page methods are only available in Tab applications, unless you explicitly call `SAF_Config::setPageId('PAGE_ID')` before calling `SAF::instance()`.**